Feeds:

 Dr. Ralph Wilde, Reader, University College London

-For further information, to register your interest in the event, or to join the IGPS please visit the IGPS website (http://igps.wordpress.com/) or contact Professor Theodore Christakis (Christakis@wanadoo.fr).
+For further information, to register your interest in the event, or to join the IGPS please visit the IGPS website (https://igps.wordpress.com/) or contact Professor Theodore Christakis (Christakis@wanadoo.fr).

 In his response to the contribution by Professor Theodore CHRISTAKIS on “The Colombia Cross-border Raid…”, Professor Rafael PRIETO SANJUAN, of the University Javeriana, Bogotá, argues that, although this incident demonstrated once again the effectiveness of regional dispute settlement mechanisms, it also perhaps revealed an ultra conservative commitment to sovereignty by the OAS which could be damaging to the fight against terrorism.